OpenVPN/openvpn/doc/man-sections/client-options.rst

     - bit 7: The client is capable of sending exit notification via control channel using ``EXIT`` message.
 Also, the client is accepting the protocol-flags pushed option for the EKM capability
     - bit 8: The client is capable of accepting ``AUTH_FAILED,TEMP`` messages
     - bit 9: The client is capable of dynamic tls-crypt
+    - bit 10: The client is capable of data epoch keys

   :code:`IV_NCP=2`
         Negotiable ciphers, client supports ``--cipher`` pushed by